 The group runs a regular seminar (usually 4pm on a Monday afternoon).
 If you would like to be notified of these seminars and associated notifications consider joining our mailing list.

 Each year the program runs graduate levle courses.
-In 2020 we plan the following:
+For instance, in 2020 we ran the following:

 Topic: Stochastic methods in computational mathematics with applications to data science